Official Global Travel Advisories

 Effective date: March 13, 2020

 Avoid non-essential travel outside Canada until further notice.

 This advisory overrides other risk levels on this page, with the exception of any risk levels for countries or regions where we advise to avoid all travel.

 Thailand - Exercise a high degree of caution

 Exercise a high degree of caution in Thailand due to ongoing political tensions and sporadic demonstrations in Bangkok and elsewhere in the country.

 Southern provinces of Narathiwat, Pattani, Songkhla and Yala - Avoid all travel

-Avoid all travel to and through the following far southern provinces, due to criminally and politically motivated violent incidents:
+Avoid all travel to and through the following southern provinces, due to the unpredictable security situation.
+Separatist insurgents periodically perpetrate violent attacks.

 Safety and security